The science behind the taste of summer

 What’s the Maillard reaction?

 The Maillard reaction (named after French chemist Louis Camille Maillard) is a maddeningly complex collection of cascade reactions that gets kicked off when proteins react with sugars.
-Maillard products are legion, and are lead to new flavours, colour (browning) and the development of a crust.
+Maillard products are legion, and lead to new flavours, colour (browning) and the development of a crust.
 Heteroatomic cyclic compounds like pyrazines, furans, thiophenes, and furanones take most of the credit for the savory flavours associated with this reaction.
 However, there are plenty of less complicated organic molecules, diones and acids among them, that play a significant role in how we experience the Maillard flavour.

 Any food containing proteins and reducing sugars (any saccharide that contains a ketone or aldehyde in its linear form) is susceptible to the Maillard reaction, which means it touches just about every kind of food that we cook: meat, bread, vegetables and even coffee.
 Unlike caramelisation, the Maillard reaction can occur at temperatures below 100°C. Flavour and browning is more pronounced in the absence of water.